 When basic needs are not met, education becomes a luxury.
 Sometimes we have to take a step back and build the foundation first.

-Shuang He Elementary – Peiyang Region, Guizhou Province
+– Peiyang Region, Guizhou Province

 - The mountainous geography of Guizhou presents special transportation challenges, leaving the province underdeveloped and disadvantaged.
 Most families in Peiyang, Guizhou struggle with poverty and food shortage, and more than half of the students must regularly walk more than three miles to school, even in difficult weather conditions.

 - In September 2012, Shuang He Elementary School (the central elementary school in Peiyang) and the Guizhou Youth Foundation reached out to the global philanthropic community for help.
 After hearing of the situation and visiting the community, the Nathan Yip Foundation committed to finding a solution.

 The Nathan Yip Foundation has been supporting education efforts in Colorado since 2009.
 We’ve developed and implemented over a dozen programs to address the educational needs for students with limited resources.

 The Nathan Yip Foundation has been working in China since 2004.
 Since then, eight schools, two cafeterias, one dormitory, and two orphanages have been built or supported across five provinces, providing education for over 4,000 students.